5 Min Read

 So, if you're like Lillian and your husband wants divorce, what do you do?

-Here are a couple of points to keep in mind regardless of the particulars of your situation:
+Here are a couple of points to keep in mind if you’re in a similar situation:

-1. Don't panic or overreact.
-Your marriage is a long way from being over despite what your partner says, or how you may think or feel.
-It’s important to remain reasonably calm so that you’re able to think clearly and be prepared for meaningful conversation about how you got here and what to do next.
+- Don't panic or overreact.
+Your marriage is a long way from being over, despite what your partner says or how you feel.
+It’s important to remain calm so you’re able to think clearly and are ready for meaningful conversation about how you got here and what to do next.

-2. When your husband says he wants a divorce it's a warning sign that change is needed.
-If you hear it as an alarm sounding the need for change it can actually be an opportunity, not a deathblow.
+- When your husband says he wants a divorce it's a warning sign that change is needed.
+If you choose to hear it as an alarm sounding the need for change it can actually be an opportunity, not a deathblow.

-4. In many states it takes a minimum of 6 months to get divorced and most divorces actually take 1-2 years to finish.
-So, despite what might be said or threatened, your marriage won't be over for quite a while – and that’s if you actually get to the process of divorcing.
+- In many states it takes a minimum of 6 months to get divorced, and most divorces actually take 1-2 years to finish.
+So, despite what might be said or threatened, your marriage won't be over for quite a while, and that’s if you actually get to the process of divorcing.

-6. Be very careful where you get your guidance.
-Everyone has an opinion and some kind of experience with divorce, but only the professionals can be objective and give you the healthy perspective you need in making such a big decision and navigating such a life changing process.
+- Be very careful about where you get your guidance.
+Everyone has an opinion and some kind of experience with divorce, but only the professionals can be objective and give you the healthy perspective you need for dealing with such a big decision.

-Better yet, if you see your husband wanting divorce as an opportunity you could actually save your marriage and possibly make it better than it's ever been.
+However, if you can see your husband wanting divorce as an opportunity, you could actually save your marriage and possibly make it better than it's ever been.

-Editor's Note: This post was originally published May 11, 2017 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published May 11, 2017, updated on April 12, 2022 and has been updated again with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles